Goods: Club goods

 Club goods are excludable but not rivalrous in the consumption.
 That is, not everyone can use the good, but when one individual has claim to use it, they do not reduce the amount or the ability for others to consume the good.
 By joining a specific club or organization we can obtain club goods; As a result, some people are excluded because they are not members.

 Examples in addition to the ones in the matrix are cable television, golf courses, and any merchandise provided to club members.
 A large television service provider would already have infrastructure in place which would allow for the addition of new customers without infringing on existing customers viewing abilities.
 This would also mean that marginal cost would be close to zero, which satisfies the criteria for a good to be considered non-rival.
-However, access to cable TV services are only available to consumers willing to pay the price, demonstrating the excludability aspect.
+However, access to cable TV services is only available to consumers willing to pay the price, demonstrating the excludability aspect.

 Economists set these categories for these goods and their impact on consumers.
-The government is usually responsible for public goods and common goods, and enterprises are generally responsible for the production of private and club goods.
-But this pattern does not fit for all the goods as they can intermingle.
+The government is usually responsible for public goods and common goods, and enterprises are generally responsible for the production of private and club goods, although this is not always the case.